 It seemed like Barca would end the first half frustrated but, six minutes before the interval, they found the breakthrough when Alves’ exquisite cross was nodded in by Sanchez despite the best efforts of Aranzubia.

 Barca’s momentum tailed off considerably in the second half, as Deportivo’s revitalised ranks at the back held firm, rendering their tiki-taka game impotent.

 Roura responded by introducing Messi for Villa just past the hour mark, with Iniesta soon to follow as Thiago made way.

 But chances remained at a premium as the game approached its closing stages.
 Carles Puyol received the first booking of the game with 20 minutes remaining for coming in late on Javier Camunas.

-With just over a quarter of an hour to go, Aranzubia pulled off another fine save to deny substitute Iniesta from point blank range, with Messi’s rebound correctly chalked off for offside.
+With just over a quarter of an hour to go, Aranzubia pulled off another fine save to deny substitute Iniesta from close in, with Messi’s rebound correctly chalked off for offside.

 But with two minutes to go, a scintillating combination between Sanchez and Messi saw the latter dink the ball stylishly over Aranzubia to finally wrap up the points for the hosts after what was a poor second half.

 - Penalty Missed